Kalschatzi/learning_platform/content/module1/6-java-comparing-objects.md

 Both animals have the same exact name and nothing else.
 Using `schatzi == schatzi2`, what's the result?

-This will be `false`.
+This will return `false`.
 This is not how you compare objects in java.
-Because this are pointers to memory, using `==` means you're comparing the memory pointer, not the actual value.
+Because these are memory pointers, using `==` compares the memory pointer, not the actual value.
-*This is also valid for native Java objects, like String*
+*This is also valid for native Java objects like String*

 If you do
 ```java